vuejs/vitepress/docs/zh/guide/extending-default-theme.md

 import MyLayout from './MyLayout.vue'

 export default {
   ...DefaultTheme,
   // override the Layout with a wrapper component that
   // injects the slots
-	Layout: MyLayout,
+  Layout: MyLayout
 }
 ```